Theonlyhamstertoh/MY-NOTES-AND-LEARNING/THREEJS.md

 ## Mesh
 Class representing triangular polygon mesh.
 It's a combination of geometry (shape) and material (the color of shape)

+## Camera
+You can have multiple cameras just like a movie set but you really only have one camera being moved around in Javascript.
+You can also have different types of cameras!
+`
+const camera = new THREE.PerspectiveCamera(verticalFOV , width / height, near, far )
+scene.add(camera)
+`
+If you have a high FOV, you will see a lot more but also have distortion.
+What the near and far means is that if the object exceeds or falls below the values, it will not render it.

+## Renderer
+* Do a render of your scene and see through from your camera point of view.
+Then, it will show onto the canvas.
+* THREEJS will use WebGL to draw render inside the canvas.
 ### BoxGeometry
 All of these are optional.
 By default, it is all pointed towards 1.
 ```